mohsinalimat/ContainerScrollViewController/README.md

 * `false` - When the keyboard is presented, the embedded view's size remains unchanged.
 This is the default value.

+### shouldAdjustContainerViewForKeyboard

+A boolean value that determines whether or not the container view controller's `additionalSafeAreaInsets` property is adjusted when the keyboard is presented.

+* `true` - When the keyboard is presented, the container view controller's `additionalSafeAreaInsets.bottom` property is adjusted to compensate for the portion of the scroll view that is overlapped by the keyboard.
+This is the default value.

+* `false` - When the keyboard is presented, the container view controller's `additionalSafeAreaInsets` property remains unchanged.
+Use this value to implement your own keyboard presentation compensation behavior.

 ### shouldScrollFirstResponderTextFieldToVisibleForKeyboard

 A boolean value that determines whether or not the scroll view will automatically scroll to make the first responder text field visible in response to keyboard changes.